Skip to Main Content

 Syntheses

-Commonly referred to as a systematic review, a synthesis is a comprehensive summary of all the evidence surrounding a specific research question.
+Commonly referred to as systematic reviews and meta-analyses, a synthesis is a comprehensive summary of all the evidence surrounding a specific research question.

 Journal Databases - Systematic Reviews and other forms of knowledge synthesis can be found using the limits by publication type and by adding terms into your search e.g. "systematic review".